Kia ora. Hello. Nei ho.

 For over 10 years I have been a human rights campaigner, climate change policy researcher and non-profit organisational consultant.
 After my move to New Zealand, a few “aha” moments ushered me onto this very different path:

-• My mother fell ill with cancer and after two years of treatment, passed away in September 2018.
-Her illness made me ponder much about life and death.
+My mother fell ill with cancer and after two years of treatment, passed away in September 2018.
+I started my soul searching journey as she became ill.
 Thich Nhat Hanh’s words became my bedtime reading and I started practicing mindfulness meditation.
 Like that of the earliest single celled organisms on earth, the significance or purpose of our existence may not be known within our lifetime or even in a billion years.
 Only by doing what I truly love now can I live in the present.

 All of these culminated to the beginning of Wilderites.
 It is a calling that aligns with my values and passion.
 It allows me and you all whom I serve to feel and connect through our senses.
 And because changes are chaotic and non-linear, I believe that this is a small but critical step in triggering a collective awakening.

-When I am not doing Wilderites stuff, I am trying to be a good enough mum, working on decarbonising the built environment, practicing Movingness, yoga, reading, watching Netflix or chilling with my husband David and my two girls Romy and Georgie.
+When I am not doing Wilderites stuff, I am trying to be a good enough mum, introducing regenerative design via curating and facilitating immersive experiences, practicing Movingness, yoga, reading, watching Netflix or chilling with my husband David and my two girls Romy and Georgie.